matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 ## Security considerations

-The security consideration in MSC2697 also applies to this proposal: If the dehydrated device is encrypted using a weak password or key, an attacker could access it and read the user's encrypted messages.
+A similar security consideration to the one in MSC2697 also applies to this
+proposal: if SSSS is encrypted using a weak passphrase or key, an attacker could access it and rehydrate the device to read the user's encrypted messages.

 ## Unstable prefix